 Meteorological Airborne Science INstrumentation (MASIN) equipment on the BAS Twin Otter VPF-AZ Total Temperature Goodrich Rosemount Probes mounted on the nose.
 A non de-iced model 102E4AL and a de-iced model …

-The Twin Otter aircraft is a very adaptable platform used the world over as a ‘bush’ aircraft.
+The Twin Otter aircraft has a certified fit of airborne atmospheric instrumentation suitable for atmospheric, boundary layer and cloud/aerosol studies.
+This aircraft is a very adaptable platform used the world over as a ‘bush’ aircraft.
 Its twin turbo-prop engines and ‘Short Take off and Landing’ (STOL) capability allow it to be used from small, remote unpaved airfields and the addition of skis or tundra tyres also allows operation on snow and from remote camps.

 The aircraft can be operated single pilot and a long range fuel tank is also available.
 Double cargo doors provide good access for installing instrument racks.

 In general the aircraft works in the Antarctic from October through to March each year depending on projects.
-The first Arctic project is scheduled to be with the NERC ACCACIA consortium grant starting from Svalbard in February 2013.
+The first Arctic project was with the NERC ACCACIA consortium grant starting from Svalbard in February 2013.

 The floor hatch opening can also accommodate a fixed laser range finder or scanning laser which has been used for measuring ice floe topography.
 The required GPS and attitude measurements to support this are available.
 Video and digital SLR cameras can also be fitted here.
 The camera bay can also be configured to drop airborne deployable buoys.